You are here

-Information, Advice and Advocacy
+Information, advice and advocacy

 Sometimes it helps to have someone who can speak on your behalf and represent your interests.

 Often people take a friend or family member to important meetings, or there are organisations that can help provide someone.
 They can help you to get your views or wishes across.
+A person who speaks up on your behalf in this way is called an advocate.

 An advocate can:

-- Listen to you
+- listen to you

-- Help you to plan any action you may need or wish to take
+- help you to plan any action you may need or wish to take

-- Write letters and make telephone calls with you, or for you
+- write letters and make telephone calls with you, or for you

-- Ensure your views are heard by attending meetings/reviews with you
+- ensure your views are heard by attending meetings/reviews with you

-- Obtain information for you, or put you in touch with someone who can
+- obtain information for you, or put you in touch with someone who can

-- Spend time with you preparing for meetings
+- spend time with you preparing for meetings

-- Investigate alternative sources of support
+- investigate alternative sources of support

-- Increase communication levels between yourself and others
+- increase communication levels between yourself and others

-- Find out what your rights are
+- find out what your rights are

-- Liaise with relevant agencies
+- liaise with relevant agencies.

-Free centres
+Local centres

-Local independent advocacy services are available to help you express your views and concerns.
+Free independent advocacy services are available to help you express your views and concerns.
 These centres usually offer free and confidential information and advice on a variety of issues including:

-- Legal
+- legal

-- Consumer
+- consumer

-- Employment
+- employment

-- Welfare benefits.
+- welfare benefits.

-National Groups and Organisations
+National groups and organisations

 Age UK